HudsonJamie/jamie_academic_website/content/data_vis/index.md

 ## Football data :soccer:

-I have produced an R Shiny App with an updating 2020/2021 [Premier League Table](https://jamie-hudson.shinyapps.io/premier-league-table/)
+I have produced an R Shiny App with an updating 2020 / 2021 [Premier League Table](https://jamie-hudson.shinyapps.io/premier-league-table/)

 It takes a while to load because it downloads the latest matchday results each time (I probably need to improve the script for this).

 With this, you can view:

 1) The Premier League Table at a set date (If you go to January 15th 2021, Man Utd are three points clear at the top!)

-2) View the Premier League Table between two dates - the media love to do this to see, for example, the table since Christmas or since a managerial sacking
+2) The Premier League Table between two dates - the media love to do this to see, for example, the table since Christmas or since a managerial sacking

 3) A lineplot of the weekly league position for each team

 4) A lineplot of the total number of points attained by each team, on a weekly basis.

 **Please note that I only have a free shinyapps account, so use is limited to 25 active hours per month**